-Few professional athletes can carry the title of role model, but on and off the court, the Washington Wizards’ No. 3 strives to be one.
+Few professional athletes can carry the title of role model, but on and off the court, No. 3 of the Phoenix Suns strives to be one.

 As the rapper Nelly, a childhood friend, explained to SLAM Magazine, Brad’s future could have gone in any number of directions without having such a strong family foundation to draw from.